-- Clothing should not be excessively tight or baggy.
-(No yoga or biker attire). - Pants should not be excessively long or short.
-Shorts, skorts and skirts should not be more than 2 inches above the knee.
-Fingertips should not hang lower than the end of the shorts or skirts.
-This applies to all students in grades K-8 - No suggestive, inappropriate or violent words, weapons or pictures are permitted on clothing or hats. - Hats and outerwear(winter coats) are not to be worn in classrooms.
-A light jacket, hoodie or sweater can be worn. - The torso must be covered and undergarments should not be visible. - Tops must have straps that are the width of three fingers-no spaghetti straps or racer-back tops.
-No mid-drift tops or sleeveless undershirts/beaters - Students are not permitted to wear leggings, jeggings or tights unless worn under a long shirt, skirt, dress or shorts, which must extend beyond their finger-tips.
+- Clothing should be school appropriate and modest, and not reveal personal/private areas.
+(No yoga, biker attire, or ripped clothing). - Pants should not be excessively long or short. - Shorts, skorts and skirts must be at least to mid-thigh while at a stance, sitting, and moving.
+This applies to all students in grades K-8 - Clothing should not depict violence, weapons, sex, drugs, or any other illict activity in either words, pictures, or sysmbols.
+(Tattoos displaying such must be covered). - Head Coverings are permitted for religious reasons only. - Hats and outerwear (winter coats) are not to be worn in classrooms.
+A light jacket, hoodie (hood down) or sweater can be worn. - The torso must be covered and undergarments and underarms should not be visible. - Tops must have straps -no spaghetti straps or racer-back tops or muscle shirts.
+No mid-drift tops or sleeveless undershirts/beaters - Students are not permitted to wear leggings, jeggings or tights unless worn under a long shirt, skirt, dress or shorts, which must meet or be beyond their mid-thigh.
 Leggings with sheer panels are inappropriate.
-This applies to all students K-8. - Rubber-soled shoes, either strapped sandals or closed-toe, should be worn at all times.
-Platform shoes and shoes with high heels are dangerous on the playground and should not be worn to school.
-No flip-flops, swim/athletic slides or slippers.. - Students must wear athletic sneakers with laces or Velcro straps on the day of their physical education class.
-It is suggested that students wear athletic clothing on these days as well.
+This applies to all students K-8. - Shoes must have a back - Flat shoes ONLY are allowed - Flip-flops, swim/athletic slides, slippers, platforms, and wedges should not be worn for safety reasons. - Athletic shoes are preferred

+Students must wear athletic sneakers with laces or Velcro straps on the day of their physical

-If a student comes to school wearing an inappropriate item, he or she will be sent to the office and a call will be placed to their parent or guardian.
+If a student comes to school wearing an inappropriate item, he or she will be sent to the office with a Dress Code Violation Form.
+A call will be placed to their parent or guardian.
 He or she will remain in the office until appropriate clothing is brought to school.
 If the parent or guardian cannot bring clothes or is not available, YSWPCS will provide another set of clothing for the child.
 A dress code violation may also be entered into Infinite Campus.